 O'Briain, Helen Conrad, and Julie Anne Stevens, eds.
 The Ghost Story from the Middle Ages to the Twentieth Century.
 Review by Janine Hatter.

 Makala, Melissa Edmundson.
 Women's Ghost Literature in Nineteenth-Century Britain.
 Review by Nicole Lobdell.

 Gibson, Matthew.
 The Fantastic and European Gothic: History, Literature and the French Revolution.
 Review by Carol A. Senf.

 Gimes, Hilary.
 The Late Victorian Gothic: Mental Science, the Uncanny and Scenes of Writing.
 Review by Victoria Samantha Dawson.

-We encourage submissions of reviews of media relevant to scholarly work on representations of the supernatural.
+We encourage submissions of reviews of media relevant to scholarly work on representations of the supernatural, the speculative, the uncanny, and the weird.
 Reviews are considered for acceptance and published on a rolling basis.
-Submissions should be 700-1,000 words and should be sent to our Reviews Editor at email@example.com as a Microsoft Word file.
+Submissions should be 700-1,000 words and should be sent to our Reviews Editor at firstname.lastname@example.org as a Microsoft Word file.
 International submissions should adhere to the conventions of U.S. English spelling, usage, and punctuation.